igrishaev/pg/doc/020-client.md

 maps.
 Although it is most likely what you want by default, there are other ways to obtain the result in another shape.

-There is a `pg.client.as` namespace that carries "bundles": named maps with predefined parameters, mostly functions.
-Passing these maps into the optional `:as` field when querying data affects how the rows will be processed.
+The `pg.client` namespace carries some reducers.
+These are names maps with predefined parameters, mostly functions.
+Passing such a map into the optional `:as` field when querying data or executing a query affects how the rows will be processed.

 ### First

-The `as/first` reducer keeps only the first data row obtained from the network.
+The `first` reducer keeps only the first data row obtained from the network.
 All the further rows are just ignored.
 It's much faster rather than collection all the rows into a vector and then take its first item.